-Cave guide Juan Pablo Maschio noticed the first olm egg and informed the management and the experts in charge of it.
-All other olms, which could disturb the egg-laying process, or even eat the eggs, have been removed from the aquarium, with only the dragon mum and her egg left in it.
+Cave guide Juan Pablo Maschio noticed the first olm egg and informed Postojna Cave management and scientists who work there.
+All other olms, which could disturb the egg-laying process or even eat the eggs, were removed from the aquarium, with only the dragon mum and her egg left in it.

 Did you know?